ellv41/tictactoe-machin/README.md

-first value is the position for the next move by player X second is a list reprisenting the Game Board before the move of player X third value is the grade acumilated for this move
+first value is the position for the next move by player X second is a list reprisenting the Game Board before the move of player X third value is the grade acumelated for this move